grand-stack/fullstack-graphql-workshop/1_INTRO_TO_NEO4J_GRAPHQL/README.md

 #### The Selection Set

-The selection set specifies the fields to be returned by a GraphQL operation and
+The selection set specifies the fields to be returned by a GraphQL operation and can be thought of as a traversal through the data graph.

 <img src="img/selectionset.png" width=500 />